 FAQ

-When I synchronize data in real time from DataHub to Hologres, the time in Hologres is eight hours behind the actual time.
-The field type is TIMESTAMP in both DataHub and Hologres.
+When I sync data in real time from DataHub to Hologres, the time in Hologres is eight hours behind.
+The field type is `TIMESTAMP` in both DataHub and Hologres.

-When I synchronize data in real time from DataHub to Hologres, the time displayed in Tableau differs by eight hours from the time in Hologres.
-The field type in Hologres is TIMESTAMPTZ.
+When I sync data in real time from DataHub to Hologres, the time displayed in Tableau is eight hours off from what I see in HoloWeb.
+The field type in Hologres is `TIMESTAMPTZ`.

---Display time in the UTC+8 time zone. set timezone to 'Asia/Shanghai';
+-- Display time in the UTC+8 time zone.

-+08appear in the time display after I synchronize data from MySQL to Hologres?-
+Why does `+08` appear in the time display after I sync data from MySQL to Hologres?

 How do I set the time zone in Java Database Connectivity (JDBC)?